5T33Z0/OC-Little-Translated/M_EFI_Upload_Chklst/README.md

 	- `MinDate` = -1
 	- `Maxdate` = -1

-**NOTE**: There's also a Python script which can do all of this automatically (open the script in TextEdit or IDLE for details): [Catone](https://github.com/dreamwhite/Catone)
+**NOTE**: There's also a Python script which can do all of this automatically: [OC Anonymizer](https://github.com/5T33Z0/OC-Anonymizer)